List of animal stereotypes by world regions:

 - Jaguars, snakes, vampire bats, and quetzals when in Mexico, are more likely to be depicted as ancient Mesoamericans, due to their status as sacred animals in the Aztec and Mayan cultures.
 Quetzals and snakes are the inspiration for the Feathered Serpent, both the Mayan deity Kukulkan and the Aztec deity Quetzalcoatl.
 These Mexican animal stereotypes are shared with Central American countries.

-- Central America includes the countries from Belize and Guatemala to Panama.
+- Central America includes parts of southern Mexico and all the countries from Belize and Guatemala to Panama.

 - Jaguars, snakes, vampire bats, and quetzals, when Central American, are likely to be depicted as ancient Mesoamericans, due to their status as sacred animals in the Aztec (Mexico and Guatemala) and Mayan (southern Mexico, Belize, Guatemala, and western Honduras) cultures.
 These Central American animal stereotypes are shared with Mexico.

 - Parrots are also sometimes depicted as Central American due to certain species being native to there.

 - Red eyed tree frogs, which range from southern Mexico to western Colombia (in South America) are likely to be depicted as Central American, especially Costa Rican.

 - Occasionally other animals such as burrowing owls and armadillos can also be portrayed as Central American stereotypes.